How is Shwachman-Diamond syndrome treated?

 Doctors often have two goals in treating Shwachman-Diamond syndrome:

-- Helping to manage the health problems that the disease causes.
+- Help manage the multiple health problems that the disease causes.
 It is very important to have a healthcare team to monitor your child with SDS and to provide supportive care.
-They can make your child feel better, and they can also help doctors find problems early when the chances of successful treatment are best.
+They can make your child feel better, and can find problems early when the chances of successful treatment are best.
 Regular testing, like blood counts and bone marrow evaluations, can help your child get the best care.

-- Curing bone marrow failure caused by SDS.
-So far, the only cure for bone marrow failure is hematopoietic cell transplantation.
-These transplants are sometimes used to treat leukemia.
+- Cure blood problems caused by SDS.
+So far, the only cure for bone marrow failure is hematopoietic cell transplantation (also called a bone marrow transplant or stem cell transplant).
 While transplants can cure bone marrow failure, they don't cure some other problems caused by Shwachman-Diamond syndrome, like problems with the pancreas or skeleton.

 Shwachman-Diamond Syndrome Treatment Options

 Depending on the kinds of problems Shwachman-Diamond syndrome causes, your child may need several kinds of treatment.
-These treatments don't cure the disease.
-But they can help manage problems.
+Some of these treatments don't cure the disease, but they can help manage problems.

 Most children with SDS have slow-working pancreases coupled with diarrhea, which causes malabsorption of nutrients.
 Pancreatic enzyme replacement therapy (PERT) replaces some of the enzymes the pancreas usually makes.
 If your child's pancreas does not make enough of the enzymes that help with digestion, your child may take replacement enzymes with meals and snacks.
 The enzymes help break food down into smaller, more absorbable nutrients.

-- Antibiotics are medicines that kill bacteria.
-If your child has a low level of neutrophils), they likely have trouble fighting off infections.
+If your child has a fever and neutropenia (a low level of neutrophils), they likely have trouble fighting off infections.
 Antibiotics may be needed to help fight infections caused by bacteria.
-Your child may get the antibiotics through a blood vein with an IV (intravenous) line or take antibiotics by mouth.
+Depending on the situation, your child may receive the antibiotics through a blood vein with an IV (intravenous) line or take antibiotics by mouth.

-- Transfusions of red blood cells and platelets can help with anemia and bleeding problems.
-Transfusing blood is the process of giving whole blood or only red blood cells from a donor to a patient using an IV line.
+Transfusions of red blood cells and platelets can help with anemia and bleeding problems.
+Transfusing blood is the process of giving blood cells from a donor to a patient using an IV line.

 - Surgery for bone problems (orthopedic surgery) can help treat specific problems with your child's skeleton.

 - Medical therapies for problems with the bones can help prevent low bone density and make bones stronger to reduce breaks.
 These include screening for vitamin D deficiency, hypothyroidism, calcium deficiency and hypoparathyroidism.